-In today's digital era, technology is ever evolving, with new technologies being released and game changing developments transforming the way we work and live on a constant basis.
-This has opened up the industry to a much wider set of roles than ever before.
-Prachi Thakur of Stemettes gives advice on some of the career options your child has if they study tech.
+In today's digital era, technology is ever evolving, with new technologies and game changing developments transforming the way we work and live.
+This has opened up industry to a much wider set of roles than ever before.
+Prachi Thakur of Stemettes gives advice on some of the career options your child could have if they study tech

 Technology is no longer just about writing lines of code but it is about understanding how a human need or task can be performed better through the use of technology.